Skip to content

 June 18, 1812, the War of 1812 began: U.S. declared war on the U.K. America had their sights on Canada.

 June 18, 1827, Governor Joseph Desha pardoned his son Isaac from murdering Francis Baker.
-Isaac Desha was twice convicted, but both times, the judge set aside the verdict on procedural grounds.
+Locals convicted Isaac Desha twice, but both times, the judge set aside the verdict on procedural grounds.
 While awaiting a third trial, Desha attempted suicide by slitting his throat.
 Still, doctors saved his life, reconnecting his severed windpipe with a silver tube.
 Shortly after the suicide attempt, Governor Desha issued a pardon for his son.

 June 18, 1881, Ansel Williamson passed away in Lexington.
-Born into slavery in Virginia around 1806, Ansel was the first trainer to win the Kentucky Derby.
+Born into slavery in Virginia around 1806, Ansel became the 1st trainer to win the Kentucky Derby.
 Ansel chose Oliver Lewis to ride his star colt, Aristides.

-Localtonians wish a Happy Anniversary to Governor Edwin P. Morrow and Katherine Hale Waddle, who wed in 1903, in Somerset.
+Localtonians wish a Happy Anniversary to Governor Edwin P. Morrow and Katherine Hale Waddle, who wed in 1903, in Somerset (Pulaski County).

 June 18, 1910, thousands of spectators turned out to view Kentucky’s 1st air show, held at Churchill Downs.
 The highly publicized aviation demonstration featured the world famous aviator Glenn Curtiss.
-The event was the first demonstration of an airplane in Kentucky.
+The event held the 1st demonstration of an airplane in Kentucky.
 The Encyclopedia of Louisville edited by John E. Kleber; pg: 8

-June 18, 1911, Raywick native James Proctor Knott died in Lebanon.
+June 18, 1911, Raywick (Marion County) native James Proctor Knott died in Lebanon.
 James was our 29th governor, and a strong Confederate sympathizer.

 On June 18, 1924, the annual state encampment of the Grand Army of the Republic opened at Berea College.
 State Commander John T. Thompson presided.
 The two-night encampment hosted 125 Civil War veterans, a dwindling number from previous years.